wileykestner/beancount-example/README.md

 3. `./bin/bc bean-check` (This script will create an `example.beancount` data file if you do not already have one and ensure that it is valid.)
 4. `./bin/bc fava` (This will open the beautiful fava web application using your new `example.beancount` file as input.)
 5. Visit http://localhost:5000/ in your web browser to see fava in action!
+6. To see the plugin example: `cp plugin-example.beancount example.beancount && ./bin/bc fava`